 'The drying out process can be long and frustrating, but it needs to be done in order to minimise damage,' says Colin.

 Flash floods can turn your whole life around.
 But by watching out for warnings, preparing for any eventuality and staying proactive if it happens, you can take control over how much a flood impacts your life.
-For more flood guidance, check out the storm and flood hints and tips page on the LV= website.
+For more flood guidance, check out the on the LV= website.